gawen947/wsn-tools/README.md

 This tool allows to ping a firmware.
 This can be used to check that the firmware receive and send messages correctly on UART.
 It can also be used to check the UART line itself.

+### Usage examples

+Ping the firmware on ttyUSB1.

+> wsn-ping-cli -b 115200 /dev/ttyUSB1

+Flood ping with an interval of ten milleseconds between each message.

+> wsn-ping-cli -f -i 10 -b 115200 /dev/ttyUSB1

 PCAP-Selector
 -------------